 (See full image below)

-Early evidence of these and ways that Francis crossed gender boundaries are gathered in the ground-breaking unpublished master’s thesis “Gender Liminality in the Franciscan Sources” by Elphick, who is both a Franciscan scholar and a supervisor on a suicide prevention hotline in New York.
+Early evidence of these and other ways that Francis crossed gender boundaries are gathered in the ground-breaking unpublished master’s thesis “Gender Liminality in the Franciscan Sources” by Elphick, who is both a Franciscan scholar and a supervisor on a suicide prevention hotline in New York.
 He wrote the thesis for a master’s degree in Franciscan studies from St. Bonaventure University in New York.

 Francis’ love for another man is described in his earliest biography, The First Life of St Francis of Assisi by Thomas of Celano, a follower of Francis who knew him personally.
 The biography was completed by 1230, just four years after Francis died.
 Celano says that when Francis was in his 20s, before embracing a life of poverty, he dearly loved a special male friend: